MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/readme.md

 ## Lead scoring and management

-- Lead scoring results might take up to one hour to be calculated.
+- Lead scoring results might take up to one hour to be calculated. **this is very generic, ssame is true for segment etc**
-- While creating lead scoring rules, drop-downs might not be localized for non-English languages.
+- While creating lead scoring rules, drop-downs might not be localized for non-English languages.**is this language specific, or field specific **

 ## Event management

 - When an existing Dynamics 365 contact tries to register for an event (where anonymous registrations are turned off), they can’t register directly from the portal using the email ID in their Dynamics 365 contact record.
-The workaround is to create a portal invitation, add contacts to this invitation, and then send the invitation code to the contact in the email.
+The workaround is to create a portal invitation, add contacts to this invitation, and then send the invitation code to the contact in the email.**this needs rewording, sounds that event registration wont work for known contacts in my CRMDB**
 - Even though surveys show up in the app (such as for emails, journeys, and events), this feature currently has limited functionality.
 Anonymous surveys can be added to emails but cannot serve as triggers on customer journeys.
 Contact the Support team for more information.

 ## General